 RENEWAL CPAT SECTION

-**YOU MUST CONTACT THE FSC/EMT OFFICE AT (602) 787-6782 PRIOR TO REGISTERING FOR THIS SECTION TO GET APPROVAL FOR REGISTRATION!** Previous Official CPAT or FSC130 passing documentation within one year of above CPAT date must be provided & verified to receive approval to register under this section.
+**YOU MUST CONTACT THE EMT/FSC OFFICE AT (602) 787-6782 PRIOR TO REGISTERING FOR THIS SECTION TO GET APPROVAL FOR REGISTRATION!** Previous Official CPAT or FSC130 passing documentation within one year of above CPAT date must be provided & verified to receive approval to register under this section.
 Last day to call and register is Friday, May 8th, no later than 11:00am.

 Course Title: FITNESS 100-20087 (CPAT)